hitman-codehq/embedded-ratatui-workshop/PREPARATION.md

 This will install the essential binaries like:

-- `cargo`: Rust's build system and package manager.
+- `cargo`: Rust's build system and package manager (brings you fresh ingredients from crates.io).
-- `rustc`: The Rust compiler.
+- `rustc`: The Rust compiler (makes sure everything is cooked perfectly).

 Now, please take your time to check if Rust is installed correctly by running: